Introduction to Louisiana Slot Machine Casino Gambling

 - Pari-Mutuel Wagering: 18

-Louisiana was the fourth U.S. state to legalize riverboat casinos.
-These gambling establishments received approved by the state in 1991 along with the return of the state lottery.
-In 1992, an added provision allowed a land-based casino in New Orleans.
+Louisiana legalized riverboat casinos in 1991 along with the return of the state lottery.
+In 1992, an additional provision allowed a land-based casino in New Orleans.

-In 1997, efforts by pari-mutuel racetracks to add slot machines to their facilities were eventually successful at three locations.
+In 1997, efforts by the three pari-mutuel racetracks to add slot machines to their facilities were successful.
 Later, a fourth track received similar approval.

 Slot Machine Private Ownership in Louisiana

-It is legal to privately own a slot machine in Louisiana if it is 25 years old or older.
+In Louisiana, it is legal to own a slot machine privately if it is 25 years old or older.

 Gaming Control Board in Louisiana